-13 Target Area Countywide Goals Supported Community Development Objective 4 - Acquisition Needs Addressed Disability Services Public and Community Facilities Funding CDBG: \$450,000 Description The project will provide funding (\$225,000 CDBG and \$225,000 CDBG Carry-Over Funding) to acquire property in Prince William County to be used as part of INSIGHT's Supported Living Program.
+11 Project Name Insight, Inc. Acquisition Target Area Countywide Goals Supported Community Development Objective 4 - Acquisition Needs Addressed Disability Services Public and Community Facilities Funding CDBG: \$450,000 Description The project will provide funding (\$450,000 CDBG) to acquire property in Prince William County to be used as part of INSIGHT's Supported Living Program.
 One component of the program is to provide a stable living environment that offers structure and continuity.
-The program is designed for persons with mild to moderate intellectual/developmental disabilities who are employed in the community and need support in areas of medical case management and supervision, budgeting, shopping, budgeting, shopping, and social and other activities of daily living.
-Target Date 6/30/2018 Estimate the number and type of families that will benefit from the proposed activities One housing unit will be acquired to provide supportive living to persons with mild to moderate intellectual/developmental disabilities Location Description To be determined Planned Activities (\$225,000 in CDBG Funding and \$225,000 CDBG Carry-Over Funding) to assist INSIGHT, Inc. with acquisition of properties used in its supportive housing programs, 3rd year funding.
-14 Project Name Streetlight Community Outreach Ministries Case Management Target Area Countywide Goals Supported Community Development Objective 5 - Outreach Needs Addressed Homeless Case Management Funding CDBG: \$80,000
+The program is designed for persons with mild to moderate intellectual/developmental disabilities who are employed in the community and need support in areas of medical case management and supervision, budgeting, shopping, and social and other activities of daily living.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Two housing units will be acquired to provide supportive living to persons with mild to moderate intellectual/developmental disabilities Location Description To be determined.
+Planned Activities The project will provide \$450,000 in CDBG Funding to assist INSIGHT, Inc. with acquisition of two properties used in its supportive housing programs, 5th year funding.
+12 Project Name Pathway Homes, Inc. Acquisition Target Area Countywide Goals Supported Community Development Objective 4 - Acquisition Needs Addressed Disability Services Public and Community Facilities Funding CDBG: \$225,000 Description The project will provide funding \$225,000 CDBG to acquire property in Prince William County to be used to provide a primary benefit of affordable housing to low income adults with mental illness/disabilities Target Date 6/30/2020